grahem/SmartACAPI/README.md

 # Using the API

 ##  Devices
 When a device comes online, it POSTs a request to **/devices**.
-To register a device, it must provide a secret to authenticate.
+To register a device, the device does not need to be authenticated.

 Through authorization, the device can publish sensor measurements.
 To authorize a device using a **JWT Token**, the device makes a POST to **/authenticate**.